Miccighel/MichaelSoprano/content/authors/admin/_index.md

 ---

 Welcome to my personal webpage.
-I am a PostDoc at the University of Udine, affiliated with the [Social, Media, Data & Crowd Laboratory](https://smdc.uniud.it/smdc/en/members/).
+I am a Postdoctoral Researcher at the University of Udine, affiliated with the [Social, Media, Data & Crowd Laboratory](https://smdc.uniud.it/smdc/en/members/).
 I hold a Ph.D. in Computer Science, Mathematics, and Physics.

 My research interests center around Human Computation, Crowdsourcing, and Information Retrieval.